 The Supreme Court of India also has laid down guidelines for Mediation, and has also documented training and best practices for Mediators.

-Recent amendments in the Law also state, that resolutions and agreements arrived at after Court-ordered Mediation is concluded, can be passed as an Order or Decree by the relevant Courts.
+Recent amendments in the Law, including in Companies Act 2013 and the Commercial Courts Act 2015, refer to compulsory pre-litigation mediation, and also state that resolutions and agreements arrived at after Court-ordered Mediation is concluded, can be passed as an Order or Decree by the relevant Courts.

 At present, Court Annexed Mediation is enormously successful, especially in matters such as matrimonial cases and small commercial disputes.